Gameplayer0928/Game/README.md

 # Game
 just game

-W S A D key to move\n
+W S A D key to move
-       SPACE key to jump\n
+SPACE key to jump
-       K key to shoot\n
+K key to shoot
-       TAB key to show status\n
+TAB key to show status
+L key to Melee Attack

        [shoot enemy to collect ammo to kill the Big Head!!!